 Students are also excited for the opportunity to manage the portfolio through the Foundation.

 “It is going to be an amazing experience to manage the Foundation portfolio,” Senior Manager of the Davis Center Jake Blewitt, a senior majoring in finance from Philadelphia, said.
 “Experiential learning is a huge part of what we do at the University of Dayton and this is a great way for us to get real-world experience.
-It’s a significant responsibility and incredibly humbling to be able to do something like this as a student.”Grab the FREE WDTN News App for iPhone or Android.
+It’s a significant responsibility and incredibly humbling to be able to do something like this as a student.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.